 Lasagna Ravioli Ingredients

 I don’t have this written in stone and I’m not saying you can’t find other brands that will work well…but I’ve tried the generic and/or super cheap brands on meatballs.
 They don’t cook the same or have the same texture.
 These were on sale, so I stocked up and YUM!

 Now, I made up a huge batch of this stuff.
 For several reasons honestly.
 First, I’m on an Italian kick and wanted to eat it for a few nights.
 Two, as previously mentioned, I got the meatballs on sale.
 Three, a friend and I were doing freezer meals and stocking both our freezers.
 Fourth, it makes an excellent freezer meal before or after being cooked.

 And with all that explained, that’s why there are several printable options below.
-For 2.
-For 4.
-For 8.
+For 4 or for 8.
 All the printable recipes are just print the one that works best for you.

 Slow Cooker Ravioli Casserole Laying Order

 This recipe is made for 4 servings.
 Servings for 2 would work about the same. for 6 to 8, I’d separate my layers a bit more so everything cooks well.
 OR if you aren’t worried about looks…toss in, stir to coat and cook it.